Find Affordable College Courses

 Tigerville, SC

-The in-demand doctor’s degree programs at North Greenville University helped the school earn the #5 place on this year’s ranking of the most popular education schools in South Carolina.
+A rank of #5 on this year’s list means North Greenville University is a great place for education students working on their doctor’s degree.
 Located in the rural area of Tigerville, North Greenville is a private not-for-profit college with a small student population.

 Of the 6 students majoring in education at North Greenville, 50% are male and 50% are female.

-Coastal Carolina University came in at #6 in this year’s edition of the Most Popular Education Doctor’s Degree Schools in South Carolina ranking.
-Coastal Carolina University is a large public school located in the city of Conway.
+Coastal Carolina University ranked #6 on this year’s Most Popular Education Doctor’s Degree Schools in South Carolina list.
+Coastal Carolina University is a fairly large public school located in the small city of Conway.

 #6